 While the history is important, it is the terroir, and resulting style that separates Cannubi from Barolo’s other vineyards.
 The crus of Serralunga and Monforte are known for their power, and to a certain extent, the Barolo DOCG as a whole enjoys the same reputation.
 The majesty of Cannubi lies in its lifted, floral aromatics with a palate characterized by elegance and approachable structure.
 As with all great wine, its requisite age-worthiness is undeniable, but unlike many Baroli, Cannubi brings uncommon pleasure in youth.

 Francesco Borgogno established Fratelli Serio and Battista Borgogno in 1897.
 At the time his was the only winery on the Cannubi hill.
 He served as the mayor of the town of Barolo for more than 30 years, leading an informal association of growers and helping to solve problems in the vineyards and beyond.
-The estate has been in the family since its beginning, with forth-generation sisters Anna and Paola Borgogno now handing the reins over to daughters Emanuela and Federica.
+The estate has been in the family since its beginning, with fourth-generation sisters Anna and Paola Borgogno now handing the reins over to daughters Emanuela and Federica.